KoyanoBunsho/KoyanoBunsho.github.io/_pages/about.md

   - Research Topic: Investigate similarity metric for protein structures by using graph theory algorithm
 - The University of Tokyo (2021-2022)
   - Research Student
-  - Research Topic: Propose new similarity metric for protein structures by using graph theory algorithm
+  - Research Topic: Propose similarity metric for protein structures by using graph theory algorithm
 - The University of Tokyo (2018-2020)
   - Master's Student in Mechanical Engineering
 - The University of Tokyo (2014-2018)